rdenaux/embrelassess/README.md

   Accepted at [K-Cap 2019](http://www.k-cap.org/2019/accepted-papers/index.html).

 ## How to use
+After you clone this repo, make sure you have all dependencies required (see `requirements.txt`).
+You can use `pip` or `conda`.
+We recommend to use a machine with a GPU in order to train the models much faster.

+    conda create -n embrelassess
+    conda activate embrelassess
+    conda install pytorch=0.4.1 cuda90 -c pytorch
+    conda install pytest pandas matplotlib seaborn
+    conda install pandas

 You need:
  - One or more embedding spaces.
 You can use publicly available embeddings like FastText or GloVe, or you can use your own.